Nueva Ecija: Civil government in the American period

 The newly elected Nueva Ecija representatives were of the view that since a civil government under the Americans was already being established, it was time to return the four towns to Nueva Ecija.
 This would benefit the province as the four town were rich in natural resources.
 The fact that the towns were quite far from the capital, one of the representatives suggested, was no obstacle: the provincial capital could simply be moved to Cabanatuan.
-Other representatives objected to this proposal, pointing out that Cabanatuan had no infrastructures wherein to house the provincial government.
+Other representatives objected to this proposal, pointing out that Cabanatuan had no infrastructure wherein to house the provincial government.
 The matter was not resolved until two years later, when the US governor-general signed Act No. 1748, ordering the transfer of the capital to Cabanatuan by 1912.

 The civil provincial government of Nueva Ecija was formally established by the Taft Commission on June 11, 1901.
 The very first governor under this new system was Epifanio de los Santos.
-The main artery connecting most of Metro Manila, EDSA, is named for Governor de los Santos.

 Education during the American period

-Americans succeeded in making education widely available to Filipinos.
-While the Spanish government did, rather belatedly in their rule (in the middle of the 19th century), decide to establish public schools, it was the Americans who were able to improve it.